 If, for example, the association has been notified of a problem with a common element and ignored the problem, or failed to properly maintain the comment elements (such as the roof or exterior building walls), the association may be responsible for all damage, including interior damage to your unit, caused by the problem.
 On the other hand, if a condo owner is found to have violated a condo rule, resulting in water damage, the owner may be responsible for all damage (including damage to common elements).

-When a neighbor’s unit is the source of the water damage, the association will be responsible if the cause of the leak was not foreseeable, such as a burst water heater.
-However, if the owner of the neighboring unit failed to timely fix a known or forseeable issue — such as accidentally leaving a faucet running, resulting in flooding of the unit below — the owner of the upstairs unit would be responsible for all portions of the condo property not covered by the association’s insurance, as well as any damage to the unit below.
+When a neighbor’s unit is the source of the water damage, the association may be responsible for common drywall repairs if the cause of the leak was not foreseeable, such as a burst water heater.
+However, if the owner of the neighboring unit failed to timely fix a known or foreseeable issue — such as accidentally leaving a faucet running, resulting in flooding of the unit below — the owner of the upstairs unit would be responsible for all portions of the condo property not covered by the association’s insurance, as well as any damage to the unit below.

 The full extent of costs related to water and mold damage to your condo unit may not be apparent at first.
 Toxic mold can lead to serious health problems for the condo’s occupants.
 To maximize your recovery for these related health costs, you should consult a Florida condo attorney.